GOkwori/AccountSphere/README.md

 #### `Product Management Page Wireframe`

 The product management page wireframe provides Product Managers with a clear overview of all products.
-They can update product details, analyze performance, and coordinate with other teams to optimize the product lifecycle.
+They can update product details, analyse performance, and coordinate with other teams to optimise the product lifecycle.

 ![Product Management Page Wireframe](./accountsphere/static/documentation/wireframes/wireframe_4.png)
 ![Product Management Page Wireframe](./accountsphere/static/documentation/wireframes/wireframe_9.png)